 So we recommend making sure that you are able to charge your batteries using both the local AC power outlets and via USB so you can take advantage of either charging option.
 We also recommend considering packing a power pack.

 We personally travel with a USB battery charger for our Canon camera batteries.
-This is better than our standard charger in some respects, as it can charge two batteries at once, and charges over standard USB.
-There are a number of different models available, the main thing is to find the one that matches your camera battery.
+This is better than our standard charger in some respects, as it can charge two batteries at once and charges over standard USB.
+The main thing is to find one that matches your specific camera battery.

-As well as the USB battery charger, we also travel with a USB power pack.
-We can use this to charge all our USB powered devices, including our phones and the USB camera battery charger.
-This is helpful when we have periods of time without power.
+As well as the USB battery charger, we also travel with a power bank.
+We currently use the INIU 20,000mAh power bank, which has 65W USB-C fast charging and is flight-safe.
+We can use it to top up all our USB powered devices, including our phones and the USB camera battery charger, which is a real help when we have periods of time without power.

 Ask About Your Safari Vehicle